Claude Code Skills

 | Session Summary | /session-summary "Spring 2026" session 1 | _session-summary-guidelines | Generate a session summary from a study group transcript — speaker differentiation, KB cross-referencing, optional translation |

-| Draft Response | /draft-response <description> | communications-guide | Draft a response to a participant, collaborator, or vendor — loads voice guides, communications guide, and contact history |
+| Draft Response | /draft-response <description> | communications-guide, draft-response-collaboration-protocol | Draft a response to a participant, collaborator, or vendor — loads voice guides, communications guide, contact history, and prior editorial refinements on related topics |

 | Vault Audit | /vault-audit | — | Run a comprehensive health check across CLAUDE.md, vault index, qmd, vault structure, sync status, and growth trends |